(accessible to federal government employees only)

 Vendors will not offer or give public servants gifts, hospitality or other benefits that may have a real or apparent influence on their objectivity in carrying out their official duties or that may place them under obligation to the donor.
 This includes free or discounted admission to sporting and cultural events arising out of an actual or potential business relationship directly related to the public servants' official duties.

 Vendors will not employ public servants in activities that might subject public servants to demands incompatible with their official duties or cast doubt on their ability to perform their duties objectively.

-Vendors will not hire directly, or through a third party, former public servants during their one-year cooling-off period where this would constitute a violation of post-employment measures under the Values and Ethics Code for the Public Service.
+Vendors will not hire directly, or through a third party, former public servants during their one-year cooling-off period where this would constitute a violation of post-employment measures under the the Policy on Conflict of Interest and Post-Employment that complements the Values and Ethics Code for the Public Sector.

 It will be a condition of all contracts that the vendor has read and agrees to be bound by the terms of this Code of Conduct for Procurement.

 The Canadian International Trade Tribunal (CITT) has jurisdiction to conduct inquiries into complaints by potential vendors concerning procurement by the federal government that is covered by the Trade Agreements.
 Vendors may challenge federal government procurement decisions that they believe have not been made in accordance with the requirements of the Trade Agreements.
 Any potential vendors who believe they may have been unfairly treated during the solicitation or evaluation of bids/offers/arrangements, or in the awarding of contracts subject to the Trade Agreements, may lodge a formal complaint with the CITT.
 The CITT, which has the powers of a Court of Record, may review all aspects of a procurement action up to and including contract award.